 Fortunately grooming for a Weimaraner dog is very basic.
 Weimaraners are low maintenance dogs, but you will need a few dog grooming supplies to keep your dog in tip top shape.

 Here is the new puppy checklist for grooming.
 You will need more items as your puppy grows.

-Thinking ahead, make sure you get a set that will cut a large adult dog’s nails, in addition to your puppy’s nails.
+Thinking ahead, make sure you get a nail clipper set that will cut a large adult dog’s nails, in addition to your puppy’s nails.

 Shampoo needs to be gentle and made for puppies.
 Just like baby shampoo, puppy shampoo should not hurt your pup’s eyes.

 Oatmeal in a conditioner helps soothe a Weimaraner’s sensitive skin.

 Puppies are full of curiosity and lots of energy.
 That combination can be dynamite.
 So we, as the adults or the pet parents, must protect our little ones.

 Some of the items that you should consider, depending on your situation and your home, are: